Chloe-O/Nandi-Store/README.md

 ## Imagery

-- I used Pexels to find images related to my site i.e. photos of food
+- I used Pexels and Pixabay to find images related to my site i.e. plant images and jumbotron index image
-- I have edited the photos.....
+- I have edited some of the photos using Windows Photo editor

 ## Wireframes